Zoran Mandlbaum: Biography

 Mandlbaum frequently crossed the river separating the two sides of the city of Mostar, delivering parcels, letters, and supplies to people on each side of the conflict.
 In one instance, he smuggled a young woman into East Mostar to meet with her boyfriend.
-The couple married later that night, an event that the grooms father said would not have been possible without Zoran's help.
+The couple married later that night, an event that the groom's father said would not have been possible without Mandlbaum's help.
 He frequently delivered letters and supplies to prisoners at the Heliodrom and Dretelj concentration camps in the area.
 Between 1993 and 1995, it is estimated that the Jewish community of Mostar sent 106,000 kilograms of food to East Mostar.
 Similar to the actions of Chiune Sugihara and Jan Zwartendijk, Mandlbaum forged the identity cards of Serbs and Bosniaks to read Jevrejin (Jewish) in order to ensure their safe passage out of Mostar.

-While many benefited from Zoran's actions, he was not without his enemies.
+While many benefited from Mandlbaum's actions, he was not without his enemies.
 He was evicted from his apartment and faced numerous attempts on his life.
 The most famous attempt was on May 30, 1994, when his car was bombed, allegedly on the orders of HVO Commander Misić.

-After the war, Zoran Mandlbaum remained in Mostar and continued to be the president of the town's remaining Jewish community.
+After the war, Mandlbaum remained in Mostar and continued to be the president of the town's remaining Jewish community.
 Mandlbaum was present for the construction of Mostar's new synagogue, the first new synagogue built in Bosnia since World War II.
 He also worked with the Federal Ministry of Entrepreneurship and Crafts.
 In 2005, he testified as a defense witness in the trial of Vinko Martinović for war crimes at the International Tribunal for the Former Yugoslavia.

-His actions during the war became more well-known, and in February 2011, he received the Duško Kondor Award for Civil Courage by the Gardens of the Righteous Foundation.
+Mandlbaum's actions during the war became more well-known, and in February 2011, he received the Duško Kondor Award for Civil Courage by the Gardens of the Righteous Foundation.

-Mandlbaum died on November 9, 2015 at the age of 69.
+Mandlbaum died on November 9, 2015, at the age of 69.
 His funeral was covered by TV1.